The History of the Bolt

 As the raw materials industry has become more sophisticated, the DNA of bolts has changed from steel to other more exotic materials to meet changing industry needs.

 Today’s bolt technology has come a long way since the days when bolts and screws were made by hand and customers could only choose between basic steel nuts and bolts.
 These days, solutions like Nord-Lock have invented significant improvements in bolting technology, including wedge-locking systems.
-Customers can select pre-assembled zinc flake coated or stainless steel washers, wheel nuts designed for flat-faced steel rims, or combi bolts, which are customized for different applications.
-Superbolt has been adding bolting products used in heavy industry, such as offshore, energy, and mining, taking a huge step in becoming a world leader in bolt securing.
+Customers can select pre-assembled zinc flake coated or stainless-steel washers, wheel nuts designed for flat-faced steel rims, or combi bolts, which are customized for different applications.
+Superbolt multi-jackbolt tensioners and Boltight hydraulic tensioners have also been added for use in heavy industries, such as offshore, energy, and mining, taking a huge step in becoming a world leader in bolt securing.

 There is also much more emphasis now on analyzing joints.
 “In the past, people used to decide upon a certain size of fastener based on their experience alone.
 And, fingers crossed, it would work,” Eccles explains.
 “Nowadays, people focus more on analysis and making sure things work before products are built and sent out into the market.”